Engin-Boot/capture-behavior-of-a-visit-counter-VinayBhutange/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given : visit counter is connected to the central server and all the data is synced.
+  Given : There is central server connected to the visit counter.

   When : System fails

-  Then : After restart the server should be synced with all data.
+  Then : The value of counter is changed in the server.

 Scenario: Reconcile counts if the sensor is offline for a while

   Given : Server works fine and the visit counter stores count.

   When : Sensor is offline and a visitor visits.

   Then : System changes the value of counter from an offline log.